revancedapps/revancedmanager/readme.md

 - This app requires Android 7.0 (API 24) or higher
 - Some features may require additional permissions
 - Built targeting Android 15 (API 35)

+**Disclaimer:**
+This project, including all associated repositories, code, and materials, is an independent fork of the open-source ReVanced project.
+It is not affiliated with, endorsed by, or connected to the official ReVanced project or its trademark owner.
+The name "ReVanced" is used solely to describe the nature of the software and does not imply any official association.

+All trademarks, service marks, and registered trademarks mentioned in this project are the property of their respective owners.
+This project is developed and maintained by an independent community and is not responsible for any actions taken by the official ReVanced project or its representatives.

+For more information about the official ReVanced project, please visit their website: [https://revanced.app](https://revanced.app).